 Now before you get mad at me, hear me out.
 I was an entrepreneur who couldn’t wait to grow her company, but what I quickly learned about myself is that I hate managing people.
 I thought that if I hired people strategically to do certain tasks, such as bookkeeping, CAD, estimating, sales, etc. then I could take on more work and turn it into contracts faster.
 The problem with this theory was that people need to be managed and quite frankly I sucked at it!
 I ended up having to manage all of them.
 Many of them had a resentful attitude towards me and I resented them for expecting a weekly paycheck for work that never seemed to get completed.

 My goal today is to work SMART!
 I feel that we are living in one of the most prosperous times ever.
 If you can automate your company and outsource most of your tasks through an outsourcer, you’ve got a well-oiled machine.
 Outsourcers are motivated to get it right, get paid and get more of your business.
 I love that, it’s a win-win model for both parties.
+Automation on the other hand allows your company to run most of its processes on its own leading to less error and more efficiency.
+With the right Automation Anywhere course one can learn how to achieve that efficiency.
 The Internet is a vast world of opportunities where you can work without borders, how cool is that?
 There are no time clocks only pure motivation because the work is centered around quality deliverables.

 How I Automated My Interior Design Business